nathankhane/wilson-speed-academy/README.md

 # Wilson Speed Academy

 Elite speed training for track athletes in New Orleans, LA.
-Transform your athletic performance with personalized coaching by Tariq Wilson, St. Edwards University track athlete.
+Transform your athletic performance with personalized coaching by Tyriq Wilson, St. Edwards University track athlete.

 ## 🚀 Quick Start